psycopg/psycopg2/doc/src/connection.rst

     .. attribute:: host

-        Returns the server host name of the active connection.
+        The server host name of the active connection.

         This can be a host name, an IP address, or a directory path if the connection is via Unix socket.
-(The path case can be distinguished because it will always be an absolute path, beginning with /.)
+(The path case can be distinguished because it will always be an absolute path, beginning with ``/``.)

         .. seealso:: libpq docs for `PQhost()`__ for details.